 “You don’t even remember ‘fighting for what is right’” he mocked in a high pitched voice, and finally I was at the end of my patience.

-“But I remember Harry telling me two weeks ago what you have tattooed on your arm!
+“But I remember Harry telling me a few weeks ago what you have tattooed on your arm!
 So how dare you call me a mudblood when you’re the one who actually has something to be ashamed of?
 I bet your father died of shame rather than live knowing you’re his son.”

 I was breathing heavily, and I knew, as soon as the words left my mouth, that I’d gone too far yet again.
 This boy, this damn Malfoy boy, brought out the very worst in me.